Code-Institute-Submissions/Jonasitoelprogramador-Milestone2/README.md

 various functions that allow the user to search for places within a given area.
 This application uses the TextSearch function where a search string, the coordinates of a given city and search radius are inputted and an array of objects is returned (the search string and city are inputted by the user).
-Each object represents a place that matches the search string within the specified radius.
+Each object represents a place that matches the search string within the specified radius (in this app the radius is set to 10km).

 Each object in this array of objects has both a "rating" (the average of all of the review scores for that place) property and a "user_ratings_total" (the number of review scores) property and this is what is used to filter the